Human remains found 40 years ago identified as member of The O'Jays R&B band - KRDO

 It is believed that Little was last known to be alive in the mid-1970s, according to police, and resided in Cleveland, about 24 miles away from where the remains were discovered.

 Police are continuing to investigate the case to determine what happened to Little.
-His remains will be given to relatives for a proper burial.
+His remains will be given to relatives for burial.

 The-CNN-Wire